chainer/chainer/docs/source/examples/cnn.rst

 ..........

 ..
 [LeCun98] Yann LeCun, Léon Bottou, Yoshua Bengio, and Patrick Haffner.
-    Gradient-based learning applied to documentation recognition.
+    Gradient-based learning applied to document recognition.
 Proceedings of the IEEE, 86(11), 2278–2324, 1998.
 ..
 [Simonyan14] Simonyan, K. and Zisserman, A., Very Deep Convolutional
     Networks for Large-Scale Image Recognition. arXiv preprint arXiv:1409.1556,